freeipa/freeipa-pr-ci/doc/prscheduler.md

 The playbook will prompt you for variables:
 ```
 # ansible-playbook -i ansible/hosts/runners ansible/prepare_openclose_pr_tool.yml
-Provide an unique identifier for the PR: testing_master    # $identifier
 Repo owner to create branches: freeipa-pr-ci               # $repo_owner
 GitHub token: 123qwerty                                    # $github_token
-Provide the path to a test definition file to use it to open new PRs.
-For example: ipatests/prci_definition/gating	# $prci_config, for instance ipatests/prci_definition/nightly_master.yaml
 Provide a ssh key that has push access to the git repo: ~/path/to/ssh_key #$git_sshkey
-Should the PR be open against the upstream repo?.
-Type no for opening it agaist your own freeipa repo (yes/no): no
+Should the PRs be opened against the upstream repo?.
+Type no for opening it agaist your own FreeIPA repo (yes/no): no
 Provide PRCI test definitions folder E.g. ipatests/prci_definition # $prci_def_dir
 Provide Fedora version (int) for template creation.
 E.g. 29 # $fedora_ver
 Provide Vagrant atlas token for uploading boxes # $vagrant_atlas_token
 ```

-The ansible playbook will schedule multiple PRs that are currently defined in the project (e.g. automation/nightly_pr/defaults/main.yaml), with unique IDs.
+The ansible playbook will schedule multiple PRs for both nightly runs and template upgrades, they are currently defined in the project: automation/nightly_pr/defaults/main.yaml and automation/template_pr/defaults/main.yaml, respectively.
+They must have unique IDs.
 These IDs are used to create the branch and to name the PR.